-Students in Grades 6-8 who demonstrate high academic achievement and who positively impact the learning environment are placed on the Honor Roll at the end of each trimester, based on the following criteria:
+Students in grades 6-8 who demonstrate high academic achievement and who positively impact the learning environment are placed on Honor Roll based on the following criteria:

+Principal's Honor Roll

+All A's and Satisfactory or better in all special classes, standards, effort, and conduct including unstructured time.

+Second Honors

-- Principal's Honor Roll: All A's and Satisfactory or better in all special classes, standards, effort, and conduct including unstructured time - Second Honors: all A's and B's (more A's than B's) and Satisfactory or better in all special classes, standards, effort, and conduct including unstructured time.
+All A's and B's (more A's than B's) and Satisfactory or better in all special classes, standards, effort, and conduct including unstructured time.